ArunMichaelDsouza/ng-youtube-embed/README.md

 > Note: If you specify values for the ``list`` and ``listType`` parameters, then you dont need to specify a video URL or ID in the the ``video`` parameter.

+> You need at least `400px` of width for your youtube embed player in order to render the list section properly.

 #### ``loop {boolean} | Default value: false``
 This parameter only works when used in conjunction with the ``playlist`` parameter.
 It specifies whether to loop the entire playlist or not.
 Supported values are : ``true`` and ``false``.